Ignition system type

 •Distributor - Only one output is used and can be used without HOME/CAM sensor mounted.
 Output drives all cylinders.

 •Dual distributor - Requires a trigger system with a HOME/CAM sensor mounted.
-Output 1 drives even cylinders, output 2 drives odd cylinders.
+Output 1 drives cylinder 1.
+Alternating between firing output 1 and 2 independent of the configured firing order.

 •Wasted spark - Ignites two coils at the same time.
 Can be used without HOME/CAM sensor.
 Can also be used with individual coils.